 Second, water allows for amazing silhouette reflections.

-(You’ll discover the secret to jaw-dropping reflections later on in this article.)
+(You’ll discover how to shoot jaw-dropping reflections later on in this article.)

 I live by the sea, so I spend a lot of time shooting at the beach.
 And I highly recommend it.